Category Archives: Technology

 No Original

 Flickr is amazing.
 I got an email overnight from a US political magazine asking to use one of those Darfur demo photos.
 A couple of days ago Norm sent me a link to an article about the death of the photographic original.
-You’re bored already by my “real film” fanaticism, but even in the days when […]
+You’re bored already by my “real film” fanaticism, but even in the days […]

 Captcha!